-The pharmacy had appropriate indemnity insurance for the activities carried out.
+Indemnity insurance was provided by the NPA and expired 31 January 2020.
 RP records were appropriately maintained and the correct RP certificate was conspicuously displayed.
-Records of emergency supplies and private prescriptions were held on the patient medication record system (PMR), Proscript Connect, and were in order.
-Records of specials were kept and but did not contain the details of what had been supplied, when and to whom.
+Records of emergency supplies and private prescriptions were held in a book and were in order.
+Records of specials were kept and were generally in order, although some did not have details of what had been supplied to whom.

 Controlled drug (CD) records were maintained as required by law.
-Balance checks were usually completed every two weeks, but had not been completed in the previous four weeks.
+Balance checks were completed weekly, and a random stock balance check of Zomorph 60mg capsules was accurate.
 Patient returns were recorded in a separate register and were destroyed promptly, and records were kept with two signatures.